rokmohar/alexa-assistant/readme.md

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!

-This skill is an implimentation of the official Google Assistant API wrapped as an Alexa skill.
-It supports all the functions that the API offers (which is different fromt he Google Home).
+This skill is an implementation of the official Google Assistant API wrapped as an Alexa skill.
+It supports all the functions that the API offers (which is slightly different from the Google Home).
 It is limited to 500 requests a day and only supports US English (although it is usable in the UK)

-The following features are **NOT** supported:-
+The following features are **NOT** supported: -

 1. Alarms and timers.
 2. Device location.
 If you have a Home address set in your google account then it will use that as a default